Safe-haven currencies give back gains as U.S.-Iran situation eases

 By Olga Cotaga

-LONDON, Jan 9 (Reuters) - Safe-haven currencies such as the Japanese yen retreated on Thursday as the United States and Iran backed away from further conflict, with markets flipping back to a more risk-taking approach on hopes of a U.S.-China trade deal.
+LONDON, Jan 9 (Reuters) - Safe-haven currencies such as the Japanese yen retreated on Thursday as the United States and Iran backed away from further conflict, with markets resuming a more risk-taking approach on hopes of a U.S.-China trade deal.

-U.S. President Donald Trump responded overnight to an Iranian attack on U.S. forces with sanctions, not violence.
+U.S. President Donald Trump responded to an Iranian attack on U.S. forces with sanctions, not violence.
 Iran offered no immediate signal it would retaliate further to a Jan.
-3 U.S. strike that killed one of its most senior military commanders.
+3 U.S. drone strike that killed its senior military commander.

 "Markets are brushing aside fears of a major escalation in U.S./Iranian conflict," said Societe Generale's strategist Kit Juckes.
 "The Japanese yen is the biggest FX loser."